lukaszbol/RollADice/README.md

 ## 1. Project Description
 This is a simple game created using JavaScript, with an utilisation of HTML and CSS.

-This is a 2 players' game in which a player rolls a dice and saves their scores.
-When the dice shows 1, next player rolls the dice.
-If there are two 6, the main player score is reset and the next player rolls the dice.
-The first person reaching 100 points wins the game.
+GAME RULES:
+- The game has 2 players, playing in rounds.
+- In each turn, a player rolls a dice as many times as they wish.
+Each result gets added to his ROUND (Current) score.
+- If the player rolls a 1, all his ROUND score gets lost.
+After that, it is the next player's turn.
+- The player can choose to 'Hold', which means that his ROUND score gets added to his GLOBAL score.
+After that, it is the next player's turn.
+- The first player to reach 100 points on GLOBAL score wins the game.

 NOTE: The project is under construction.